mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ## 2.a.
 About ScoutHack

-So we created ScoutHack[^ScoutHack], a WebDev course that walks Scouts aged ten to adult through HTML, CSS, and Python Flask.
+So we created ScoutHack, a WebDev course that walks Scouts aged ten to adult through HTML, CSS, and Python Flask.
 Check out our [Lightning Talk from Everything Open 2023](https://www.youtube.com/watch?v=GGgHsA8WifE&t=1460) for a little more about that adventure, or mattcen's talk, [Developing Labs for Teaching Kids Webdev](https://www.youtube.com/watch?v=VXFuL5PcPKI) for a deeper dive.
-Today we're discussing the registration app built to support event registrations - our second app in our trenchcoat!
+Today we're discussing the registration app built to support event registrations - our <del>second</del><ins>first</ins> app in our trenchcoat!

 ## 2.b.
 Registration System needs

-However, registration for a Scouting event poses some administrative burdens we felt empowered to overcome.
+Registration for a Scouting event poses some administrative burdens we felt empowered to overcome.

 FIXME tidy up phrasing: